X3nOph0N/RAkEL/README.md

 This repository is under develop yet.

+## Progress

+1. configuration file not finished.
+2. no test is done.

 ## Evaluation
 <!-- |evaluation criterion |LP||||
 |---|---|---|---|---|
 |hamming loss|||||
 |ranking loss|||||
 |one error||||| -->

+currently no evaluation is done.

 ## Requrements